 This course introduces the learner to the concepts of mental health and the components of a health-enhancing lifestyle.
 Learners will be invited to reflect on their own experience of health, barriers to healthy choices and resources that may impact on their well-being.
 The learner will examine biological and psychological factors related to mental health and illness, ranging from functional to dysfunctional thoughts and behaviours.
 Current theories, therapies and intervention strategies are explored.

 DSSP 1023 - Cultural Humility and Professional Ethics

 Students examine and apply their personal values in the context of their professional obligations and ethical standards.
 Topics such as diversity, cultural humility, and cultural competence are explored from a self-assessment perspective.

 DSSP 1026 - Therapeutic Communication and Documentation

 This course focuses on specific theory and practical skills in communication related to supporting persons with disabilities.
-The learner will explore various techniques for supportive communication, as well as special considerations related to the disability support field.
-Learners will build skills in areas including but not limited to: rapport building, informed decision making, language and capacity building, supporting change behaviours, conflict management and crisis intervention techniques.
+Students will examine various techniques for supportive communication, as well as special considerations related to the disability support field.
+Students will also build skills in areas including but not limited to, rapport building, informed decision making, language and capacity building, supporting change behaviours, conflict management and crisis intervention techniques.

 DSSP 1050 - Practicum I